jjanus12/oad_hol/lab01.md

 ![](images/lab01/ATP6.png)

+# **STEP 3.2:** Downloading the Connection Wallet

-Click on the database name to see more details
+Click on the database name to see more details.
+Here you can find all the information about your data warehouse that you need.
+In order to connect to your data warehouse you will require a Connection Wallet.
+This will guarantee you a secure connection to the data warehouse and only users with access to that wallet will be able to connect, so keep it safe and do not distribute it freely.
-Here you will find the option to connect to your Database and download the connection wallet
+On the top left you will find the 'DB Connecton' option, click it to start downloading the connection wallet.

 ![](images/lab01/ATP7.png)

-Click on the 'DB Connection', to pull up a pop-up allowing you to download the wallet.
-Choose to 'Download Wallet'
+Choose to 'Download Wallet' in the pop-up window.

 ![](images/lab01/ATP8.png)

-Set up a password that allows you to download the wallet in the future and click on 'Download'
+Set up a password that allows you to download the wallet in the future and click on 'Download'.

 ![](images/lab01/ATP9.png)